 Traveling as a solo woman in India: Six (not-so-scary) thoughts!

-Five months into my amazing India travel experience, made possible by India Someday’s absolutely brilliant You Wander We Pay contest, I bear good news.
+Five months into my amazing India travel experience as a solo female, made possible by India Someday’s absolutely brilliant You Wander We Pay contest, I bear good news.
 I’m alive and well, perhaps even glowing, as I dream about where to venture next in this country of chaos and charm.

 Well, here are six thoughts I think you should keep in mind if heading this way.
 And fear not, they are not designed to scare the chapatti out of you!